munyagu/clazy-load/readme.txt

 Include customized unveil.js (https://github.com/luis-almeida/unveil)
 ※MIT licence does not conflict width GPLv2 or later.

+This plugin support srcset and sizes attribute for responsive site.

 == Installation ==

 1. Install and activate the plugin through the 'Plugins' menu in WordPress